 This prospectus is part of a registration statement on Form S-3 that we filed with the United States Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
-Under this shelf registration process, the Selling Securityholders may, from time to time, offer and sell any combination of the securities described in this prospectus in one or more offerings.
-The Selling Securityholders may use the shelf registration statement to sell up to an aggregate of 11,100,000 shares of common stock and 11,100,000 private placement warrants from time to time as described in the section entitled "Plan of Distribution."
-This prospectus also relates to the issuance by us of up to 34,100,000 shares of common stock that are issuable upon the exercise of the public warrants and the private placement warrants.
+Under this shelf registration process, the Selling Stockholders may, from time to time, offer and sell the securities described in this prospectus in one or more offerings.
+The Selling Stockholders may use the shelf registration statement to sell up to an aggregate of 31,513,170 shares of common stock from time to time as described in the section entitled "Plan of Distribution."

-We will not receive any proceeds from the sale of the common stock or warrants to be offered by the Selling Securityholders pursuant to this prospectus, but we will receive proceeds from warrants exercised in the event that such warrants are exercised for cash.
-We will pay the expenses, other than underwriting discounts and commissions, if any, associated with the sale of common stock and warrants pursuant to this prospectus.
-To the extent required, we and the Selling Securityholders, as applicable, will deliver a prospectus supplement with this prospectus to update the information contained in this prospectus.
+We will not receive any proceeds from the sale of the common stock to be offered by the Selling Stockholders pursuant to this prospectus.
+We will pay the expenses, other than underwriting discounts and commissions, if any, associated with the sale of common stock pursuant to this prospectus.
+To the extent required, we and the Selling Stockholders, as applicable, will deliver a prospectus supplement with this prospectus to update the information contained in this prospectus.
 The prospectus supplement may also add, update or change information included in this prospectus.
 You should read both this prospectus and any applicable prospectus supplement, together with additional information described below under the captions "Where You Can Find More Information" and "Documents Incorporated by Reference."